100 Notable alumni of

 -

-Isabel Natividad Díaz Ayuso is a Spanish politician and journalist serving as the president of the Community of Madrid since 2019.
-She is the president of the People's Party of Madrid.
+Isabel Natividad Díaz Ayuso is a Spanish politician who has served as the president of the Community of Madrid since 2019.
+She is also the president of the People's Party of the Community of Madrid since 2022.

 -